Volume Rigidity of Simplicial Manifolds: Three rigidity lemmas

 \subsection{A vertex splitting lemma}

 Given a hypergraph $H$ and two vertices $u,v$ of $H$, we can transform $H$ into a new hypergraph $H/uv$ by deleting every hyperedge which contains $\{u,v\}$ and replacing every hyperedge $\Delta$ which contains $u$ and not $v$ by $\Delta-u+v$ (when $\Delta-u+v\not\in \cS$).
-We will say that $H/uv$ is obtained from $H$ by {\em contracting $u$ onto $v$} and that $H$ is obtained from $H/uv$ by {\em splitting $u$ from $v$}.
-The graphical version of this operation was first used to study the rigidity of bar-joint frameworks by Whiteley \cite{Wvsplit}, who gave sufficient conditions for it to preserve rigidity.
+We will say that $H/uv$ is obtained from $H$ by {\em contracting $u$ onto $v$} and that $H$ can be obtained from $H/uv$ by {\em splitting $u$ from $v$}.
+Note that the contraction operation is well defined but we can obtain different hypergraphs by splitting $u$ from $v$, depending on our choice for the sets of hyperedges incident to $u$ and $v$.
+The graphical version of these operations was first used to study the rigidity of bar-joint frameworks by Whiteley \cite{Wvsplit}, who gave sufficient conditions for vertex splitting to preserve rigidity.
 His vertex splitting lemmas \cite[Proposition 10]{Wvsplit} and \cite[Theorem 9.3.7]{Wlong} have many applications in the study of bar-joint rigidity.
 In particular, \cite[Proposition 10]{Wvsplit} is an essential component of Fogelsanger's proof \cite{F} that the 1-skeleton of a connected simplicial $(d-1)$-manifold is generically rigid in $\R^d$ when $d \geq 3$.

 Borcea and Streinu \cite[Proposition 3]{BS} and Bulavka et al \cite[Lemma 3.1]{BNP} give a sufficient condition for vertex splitting to preserve the property that the volume rigidity matrix of a generic realisation of a $(d+1)$-uniform hypergraph has maximum possible rank in $\R^d$.
 We will adapt Whiteley's original proof technique to obtain a similar result for an arbitrary hypergraph $H=(V,E)$ and $u,v\in V$.
 It gives a common generalisation of both of Whiteley's original vertex splitting lemmas to hypergraphs.
-Our sufficient condition for vertex splitting to preserve volume rigidity is in terms of the rank of a matrix $A_{uv}(H,p,\bd)$, defined for a given realisation $p$ of the hypergraph $H/uv$ obtained by contracting $u$ onto $v$, and a given direction $\bd\in \R^d$ as follows.
+Our sufficient condition for vertex splitting to preserve volume rigidity is in terms of the rank of a matrix $A_{uv}(H,p,\bd)$, defined for a given realisation $p$ of the hypergraph $H/uv$ obtained by contracting $u$ onto $v$, and a given direction $\bd\in \R^d$.